-Another example of where a nutrition coach can help is with food allergies.
+Another example of where a nutrition or macro coach can help is with food allergies.
 It’s something that more and more people are starting to suffer from.

 And it can be a nightmare, especially in a family situation where only one person struggles with it.
 Here, a nutrition coach can not only help draw up sample eating plans for the sufferers but also adjust the family eating habits so that no separate meals need to be made.